skip to main content

 Prerequisites: Ch 41 abc, Ch/Bi 110 ab, and Ch 4 a or instructor's permission.

-This advanced laboratory course will provide experience in powerful contemporary methods used in chemical biology, including polypeptide synthesis and selective labeling and imaging of glycoproteins in cells.
+This advanced laboratory course will provide experience in contemporary methods used in chemical biology, including polypeptide synthesis and selective labeling and imaging of glycoproteins in cells.
 Experiments will address amino acid protecting group strategies, biopolymer assembly and isolation, and product characterization.
 A strong emphasis will be placed on understanding the chemical basis underlying the successful utilization of these procedures.
 In addition, experiments to demonstrate the application of commercially available enzymes for useful synthetic organic transformations will be illustrated.
 Students need only attend two lab sections per week.

 Instructor: Hsieh-Wilson